 Lithuanian Floating Solar PV Power Plant in Kruonis PSHP Receives Funding

-/20th March 2019, RENEWABLE MARKET WATCHTM/ Experimental floating photovoltaic solar power plant project in Kruonis pumped storage hydroelectric power plant (PSHP), developed by Lithuanian state-owned enterprise Lietuvos Energijos Gamyba has received funding from the Lithuanian Business Support Agency (LBSA).
-The total amount of 235,000 EUR have been granted.
-LBSA together with the Ministry of the Economy and Innovation have decided to fund the project after considering 139 applications, 91 of which received grants.
+/20th March 2019, RENEWABLE MARKET WATCHTM/ Experimental floating photovoltaic solar power plant project in Kruonis pumped-storage hydroelectric power plant (PSHP), developed by Lithuanian state-owned enterprise Lietuvos Energijos Gamyba has received funding from the Lithuanian Business Support Agency (LBSA).
+The total amount of 235,000 EUR has been granted.
+LBSA together with the Ministry of the Economy and Innovation has decided to fund the project after considering 139 applications, 91 of which received grants.
 The floating solar power plant project has been rated among the best applications.
 Lietuvos energijos gamyba is developing the project together with the scientists from Kaunas University of Technology (KTU).

 During the primary stage of the project, Lietuvos Energijos Gamyba and KTU plan to install an experimental (60 kW) solar power plant in the upper-reservoir of the Kruonis PSHP and to develop an algorithm for managing the power plant and energy storage system.
 The algorithm will take into account constantly registered network and other physical parameters of the Kruonis PSHP.
 The primary stage of the project is scheduled to be completed by the end of 2021.